Who Was Jesus Before His Human Birth?

 Did Jesus exist before his human birth?
 What or who was Jesus before his incarnation?
 Was he the God of the Old Testament?

 In order to understand who Jesus was, we first should understand the basic doctrine of the Trinity.
 The Bible teaches us that God is one and only one being.
-This tells us that whoever or whatever Jesus was before his human incarnation, he could not have been a separate God from the Father.
+This tells us that whoever or whatever Jesus was before his human incarnation, he could not have been a God separate from the Father.

 While God is one being, he exists eternally as three coequal and coeternal Persons, whom we know as the Father, the Son and the Holy Spirit.
 In order to understand how the Trinity doctrine describes the nature of God, we must keep in mind the difference between the words “Being” and “Person.”
 This distinction has been put in the following terms: there is but one what of God (that is, his Being) but there are three whos within the one being of God, that is, the three divine Persons—Father, Son and Holy Spirit.

-There are, then, three pillars to the Trinitarian understanding of God’s nature.
-First, only one true God exists, who is Yahweh (YHWH) of the Old Testament or theos of the New Testament—the Creator of all that exists.
-The second pillar of this teaching is that God is made up of three divine Persons, who are the Father, the Son, and the Holy Spirit.
-The Father is not the Son, the Son is not the Father or Holy Spirit, and the Spirit is not the Father or the Son.
-The third pillar tells us that these three distinct (but not separate) persons equally share the one divine being, God, and that they are eternal, co-equal and co-essential.
+- These three distinct (but not separate) persons equally share the one divine being, God, and that they are eternal, co-equal and co-essential.
 Thus, God is one in essence and one in being, but exists in three persons.
-(We must always be careful not to understand the "Persons" of the Godhead like persons in the human sphere, where one person is separate from another.)
+(We must always be careful not to understand the “Persons” of the Godhead like persons in the human sphere, where one person is separate from another.)

 The above explanation gives us the essential basis of the Trinity, which provides the perspective to understand who or what Jesus was before he became human flesh.
 Once we understand the relationship that has always existed within the one God, we can proceed to answer the question of who Jesus was before his incarnation and physical birth.